 The Justice for Journalists Foundation, along with its partners and experts, carries out weekly monitoring of attacks against media workers in twelve post-Soviet countries (all except the Baltic states), the results of which are shown on the Media Risk Map in Russian and English.
 Data is available from 2017 onwards.

 The Justice for Journalists Foundation and the international non-profit organisation Index of Censorship are working together to monitor attacks on media workers and violations of media rights linked to the coronavirus pandemic.
-The data is available on Index’s website and on the Media Risk Map of the Foundation.
+The data is available on Index’s website.